ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 CALL set_object_container_x(cont, get_object_container_x(cont) + 1);
 ```

-Importantly with this pattern you can control exactly which properties are available.
+Importantly with this pattern you can control exactly which properties
-missing properties will always give errors.
-For instance `cont.y := 1;` results in `name not found 'y'`.
+are available.  missing properties will always give errors.
+For instance
+`cont.y := 1;` results in `name not found 'y'`.

 This example uses `object` as the base type but it can be any type.
-For instance if you have
+For instance if you have a type `integer<handle>` that identifies some
-a type `integer<handle>` that identifies some storage based on the handle value, you can use the
+storage based on the handle value, you can use the property pattern
-property pattern on this.
-CQL does not care what the types are, so if property access is meaningful
+on this.
+CQL does not care what the types are, so if property access
-on your type then it can be supported.
+is meaningful on your type then it can be supported.

 Additionally, the rewrite can happen in a SQL context or a native context.
-The only difference is that
+The only difference is that in a SQL context you would need to create
-in a SQL context you would need to create the appropriate SQLite UDF and declare it with
+the appropriate SQLite UDF and declare it with `declare select function`
-`declare select function` rather than `declare function`.
+rather than `declare function`.

 #### Open Ended Properties

-There is a second choice for properties, where the properties are open ended.
-That is where
+There is a second choice for properties, where the properties are open
-the property name can be anything.
-If instead of the property specific functions above, we had created
+ended.
+That is where the property name can be anything.
+If instead
+of the property specific functions above, we had created these more
-these more general functions:
+general functions:

 ```
-declare function get_from_object_container(self object<container> not null, field text not null) int not null;
+declare function get_from_object_container(self object<container>! , field text!) int!;
-declare proc set_in_object_container(self object<container> not null, field text not null, value int not null);
+declare proc set_in_object_container(self object<container>!, field text!, value int!);
 ```

-These functions have the desired property name as a parameter (`field`) and so they can work with any field.
+These functions have the desired property name as a parameter (`field`)
+and so they can work with any field.

 With these in place, `cont.y` is no longer an error.
-We get these transforms:
+We get these
+transforms:

 ```
 CALL set_in_object_container(cont, 'x', get_from_object_container(cont, 'x') + 1);
 CALL set_in_object_container(cont, 'y', 1);
 ```

 Nearly the same, but more generic.
-This is great if the properties are open-ended.
-Perhaps for a dictionary
+This is great if the properties
-or something representing JSON.
+are open-ended.
+Perhaps for a dictionary or something representing
+JSON.
 Anything like that.

 In fact, The property doesn't have to be a compile time constant.
 If you use the array syntax:

 ```
 cont['x'] := cont['x'] + 1;